Basic Self-Demo

 1. Stop the Server (Red Stop button, or Shift-F5 -- see Appendix)

-2. Apply Iteration
+2. Add Iteration

 3. Set the breakpoint as shown in the screenshot below